Province of Valladolid: Culture

 A document from the Archivo General de Simancas (General Archive of Simancas).
-The UNESCO was awarded the distinction of World Heritage Site within its category Memory of the World Programme both to this file as the Treaty of Tordesillas.
+UNESCO awarded the distinction of World Heritage Site within the Memory of the World Programme category to both this archive and the Treaty of Tordesillas.

-The Provincial government is developing a program called "Cultural Travel" with the intention of bringing the population not only of Valladolid but of all Spain the rich collection of the historical province and the rich cultural heritage of the province of Valladolid to know and be able to learn, to understand, appreciate and enjoy this legacy (castles, palaces, churches, museums, gastronomy...).
-The province is one of the most advanced in terms of museums taking some of the most important of Castile and Leon and of Spain.
+The provincial government is developing a programme called "Cultural Travel" with the intention of bringing the rich history and cultural heritage of the province of Valladolid to the population of the province and all of Spain (including castles, palaces, churches, museums, and gastronomy).
+The province is one of the most advanced in terms of museums, hosting some of the most important in Castile and León and Spain.

-Holy Week holds ("Semana Santa" in Spanish) one of the best known Catholic traditions in the province.
-Is the annual commemoration of the Passion of Jesus Christ celebrated by Catholic religious brotherhoods and fraternities that perform penance processions on the streets of each city and town during the last week of Lent, the week immediately before Easter.
+Holy Week (Spanish: Semana Santa) is one of the best known Catholic traditions in the province.
+It is the annual commemoration of the Passion of Jesus Christ celebrated by Catholic brotherhoods and fraternities that perform penance processions on the streets of each city and town during the last week of Lent, immediately before Easter.

-Easter is one of the most spectacular and emotional fiestas in Valladolid.
+Easter is one of the most spectacular and emotional festivals in Valladolid.
 Religious devotion, art, colour and music combine in acts to commemorate the death of Jesus Christ: the processions.
-Members of the different Easter brotherhoods, dressed in their characteristic robes, parade through the streets carrying religious statues (pasos) to the sound of drums and music – scenes of sober beauty.
+Members of the different Easter brotherhoods, dressed in their characteristic robes, parade through the streets carrying religious statues (pasos) to the sound of drums and music.